GAUnion/LeetCode-Daily/solutions/0058-Length of Last Word-Easy-03.04.md

             return 0
         return len(s[-1])
 ```
-In Java, the trim() method has the similar function as the split method.
+Java has the similar function as the split method.

+However, in C/C++, there is no such kind of method.